How To Play Carrom Game? | Rules, Fouls, Scoring, & Tips

 In each round, the players attempt to use the striker to knock these pieces into the board's pockets.
 The objective of the carrom game is to sink all of your carrom men, using the heavier striker, in any of the pockets (called pocketing) before your opponent.
 Your turn continues for as long as you are pocketing your carrom men.

 Carrom is a relatively simple board game.
-Learn how to play carrom board game easily in the following points.
-Also you will learn carrom board rules so that you can avoid fouls and score points easily.
+Learn how to play carrom game and learn carrom tricks easily in the following points.
+Also, you will learn carrom board rules so that you can avoid fouls and score carrom board points easily.

 Step 1: Arranging the pieces